wrex/rexs.tips/content/en/guitar/tests/_index.md

 quite helpful.

 I just want to make my guitar practice as efficient as possible, but many of Luhman's ideas seem directly applicable.

 Luhman's system appeals to me expressly _because_ it only uses handwritten notes on simple index cards.
 I also like the smaller form factor of cards-on-a-ring over a notebook (it's easier to throw in a gig bag!).

-{{< alert color="info" >}}
+{{% alert color="info" %}}
-I'm unsure yet if I prefer a ring or a box.
-The most important thing is that you are able to easily re-order cards within your Zettelkasten.
+I prefer a ring to a box, but either should work.
+The important thing is that you are able to easily re-order cards within your Zettelkasten.

+One nice thing about cards on a ring is that I can hold it in my left hand like a stenographer's pad even with a guitar on my lap.
+The remaining cards provide a nice stiff backing pad to write on (much easier than writing on a single flimsy card held in the air).
-{{< /alert >}}
+{{% /alert %}}

 As I mentioned above, I'm leery of touching the computer during practice: I _know_ that once I put down my guitar and start typing on a computer or phone, I'm doomed.
 It could be minutes, hours, or literally days until I get back to the guitar.

-My Zettelkasten is organized as follows:
+Luhman's _short_ but arbitrarily expandable ID scheme makes it easy to "hyperlink" between cards using just a short ID for each card.

+##### Applying the idea

+My Zettelkasten is organized into four major sections, separated by colored cards.
+I also put plastic cards at each end (to protect the cards and so that I can find the start!).

-1. One colored card at the very front contains my `focus list` (the five or fewer exercises I'm currently practicing).
-This card has id "1".
+1. A single colored card at the very front contains my `focus list`.
+I scratch out and replace items on this card whenever I want.
+Whenever it becomes too cluttered to read, I replace it with a new one.

-2. That's followed by card "2": my practice history.
-Every day I practice, I add a line with the date and references (id links) to my other practice notes.
+2. Next is a section with all my "general" notes I might create during a practice session that aren't tied to a particular exercise.
+These might be thoughts for a blog article, song ideas, whatever.
+They get normal Zettelkasten IDs (e.g. 1, 1a, 1a1, 1b, 2, ...) that can go arbitrarily deep or wide.

+3. This is followed by a section with my notes on individual exercises.
+I have one card for each exercise in my library that I've actually practiced.
+The first card I create for an exercise has the same ID as the exercise itself ("RTxxxx").

-   When I run out of room I continue onto other cards (2a, 2b, ..., 2aa, 2ab,
+   I add notes to the appropriate card every time I practice the exercise.
+If I run out of room, I continue onto a new card.
+The ID for added cards is: exercise ID "/" additional hierarchy.

-   ..., 2zzz).
-3. Next is a section with all my sorted notes from previous practice sessions.
-4. That's followed by a colored divider card.
-5. Then comes several _unsorted_ note cards from recent sessions.
+   For example, I have exercises {{< tdgref "triads/major-arpeggios" >}} and {{<
+   tdgref "triads/maj-gbe" >}} in my library.
+If I'd practiced both at least once, I'd have at least one card for each in my Zettelkasten: one with ID `RT4a` and one with ID `RT4a1`.

+   If I ran out of room or wanted to add related ideas to card `RT4a,` I'd create a new card with ID `RT4a/1` (note that this is a different ID than `RT4a1`).
+I'd then continue onto `RT4a/2`, etc. I could also branch downward if it made sense (say `RT4a/2a`).

-5. Lastly, I try to keep at least 20 blank cards at the end for new notes.
+4. Last up is a section of unsorted and blank cards.
+I always try to keep at least twenty or so blank cards available.

-As suggested by [abramdemski](https://www.lesswrong.com/users/abramdemski) I use the section of unsorted cards as a sort of recency buffer.
-Unsorted cards are things I've recently worked on.
-Eventually, I sort them to the front.
+As suggested by [abramdemski](https://www.lesswrong.com/users/abramdemski), I use the section of unsorted cards as a sort of recency buffer.

-Note that my Zettels are numbered differently than exercises.
-I use the ID prefix "RT" for items in my `exercise library`, but cards in my Zettelkasten have no
-prefix: they all start with a number.

-Zettels can refer to other Zettels as well as to exercises from the library.
-Because of the RT prefix, I can tell at a glance what a note is referring to.
+I always write new notes on the first blank card.
+New notes stay in that last section for a while until I choose to sort them into place, so recent notes tend to stay together.

+##### Card layout

+I don't want to be _too_ prescriptive since I'm still figuring this out for myself as well, but neither do I want to leave everything open ended, so here are my thoughts on the layout of each individual _Zettel_ (note card):

+1. Use "portrait" orientation and only write on one face of the cards.
+This will force you to write smaller and avoid being too verbose.
+Remember that you can _always_ continue onto another card.
+I sought out blank index cards before realizing the "backs" of ruled index cards are usually blank!

+2. Decide if you want to use color.
+Personally, I've decided against it.
+My eyes are bad, and I lose pens constantly.
+I want to use whatever writing implement I find first rather than depending on a multi-colored pen.

+   If you do use color, I suspect it pays to be consistent.
+Maybe:

+   * BLACK: most content
+   * Green: IDs and links to things not on the card
+   * Blue: metadata or secondary information
+   * RED: errors, warnings, and corrections

+3. Decide on the layout and "typography" for your cards:

+   I always put each card's ID in the upper right hand corner.

+   I leave room on the upper left for "see also" links: other cards that link to this one.
+It's often useful to provide bi-directional listings between two cards.

+   If I run out of room on a card, I write a downward arrow (shorthand for "continued") then the ID of the card I continue onto.

+   I put a box around "hyperlinks" in any note text that refer to the IDs of other cards or exercises.
+I don't put boxes around IDs in the upper corners or the bottom of the card.

+4. Every card gets a unique id (e.g. `2b, 3c1,` or `4h19b3` for a particularly deep
+   and wide hierarchy).

+   * Create new cards (with new IDs) whenever you practice a new exercise (or want to take a note on something unrelated to any particular exercise).

+   * To continue thoughts that overflow an existing card, simply create a new one.
+For example, if I'd previously created a card with ID `RT4b3/19` for practice exercise `RT4b3`, but ran out of room while writing notes, I'd continue my thoughts onto a new blank card, and label it `RT4b3/20`.

+   * If you have a new but related thought thought you can add another level of depth in the hierarchy.
+Maybe `RT4b3/19a.`

-### Focus list
+#### Focus list

 The `focus list` contains a list of one to five exercises that I want to practice for the next several days, weeks or months.

+**You may replace any item on your focus list whenever you want,** but never allow yourself more than five things on the list (fewer is even better).

+The five items on your `focus list` should be _exercises_ that you can complete (but not necessarily master) within a single practice session.
+That doesn't mean you can't have higher level goals on your focus list!

+I use longer-term goals as headings/categories on my `focus list` with individual exercises below each heading that I swap out frequently.

+For example: I currently want to focus on _timing_ (rhythm) and _tunes_ (repertoire) over the next month or two, so I've currently got two items under the "timing" header, and one under "tunes".

-The `focus list` is always at the very front of my _Zettelkasten_.
+The `focus list` accomplishes three things:

-### Process
+* You'll never stop practicing something without a _conscious_ decision (as opposed to forgetting about it because you were distracted by something else).
+* You'll never be at a loss for _what_ to practice.
+* You'll never feel overwhelmed because you're studying too many things at once.
+If you're working with a teacher, don't be afraid to tell him or her that you _don't_ want to work on something new because your focus list is full!

+## The process

 1. Select an item from your `focus list` to practice.